-There are 32bit and 64bit Windows OS afuwin tools and afuwinx64.exe is used in 64bit OS.
-Run a command prompt to enter the directory containing the afuwinx64.exe tool.

-Meanwhile, put bin files of corresponding BIOS into this folder and enter command: afuwinx64.exe BIOS.BIN /P /B /N /X /R, to update BIOS files.
-The GUI method is provided in Windows to refresh BIOS.
+There're 32bit and 64bit Windows OS afuwin tools, and afuwinx64.exe is used in 64bit OS, run a command prompt, to enter the directory containing afuwinx64. exe tool, meanwhile, put bin files of corresponding BIOS into this folder, and enter command: afuwinx64.exe BIOS.BIN /P /B /N /X /R, to update BIOS files.
+Meanwhile, GUI method is provided in Windows to refresh BIOS.
 Taking Windows 2008R2 OS as an example, use AFUWINGUI tool to update BIOS.

 a.
-Run AUWINGUI.EXE tool, shown in the following figure:
+Run AUWINGUI.EXE tool, as shown in the following figure:

 b.
-Click the Open button.
-After selecting the BIOS.bin file to update, system enters Setup interface automatically.
+Click the Open button, after selecting the BIOS.bin file to update, system enters Setup interface automatically.

 c.
-Select Program all Blocks and Do Not Check ROM ID options on Setup interface.
-Click flash button.
-The system should enter the progress interface automatically and execute BIOS updates according to colors shown on the right.
-The BIOS update should then be done.
+Select Program all Blocks and Do Not Check ROM ID options on Setup interface, click flash button, system enters Progress interface automatically, and executes BIOS update accordingly according to colors shown on the right, thus BIOS update is done as shown in the following figure: